Tableau Stabilization and Lattice Paths: The main result

 We have developed several tools regarding how the lattice paths encoding the longest sequences behave and how families of paths can be adjusted while weakly increasing the combined length they represent.
 Using these tools, we will be prove main result, \Cref{thm:main} in this section.

 \begin{Lemma} There exists a family of $ k $ lattice paths $P_1,\ldots,P_k$ maximizing $ \ell(P_1, \dots, P_k) $ where for each $i$, the path $P_i$ starts at the point $(1,k+1-i)$ in the matrix. \end{Lemma} \begin{proof} Let $P_1,\ldots,P_k$ be a family of lattice paths maximizing $ \ell(P_1, \dots, P_k) $.
-Add an auxiliary column 0 all of whose entries are empty.
+Add an auxiliary column 0 whose entries are empty words.
 Initially assume all paths start at (0,1) and go horizontally toward (1,1) without loss of generality.
 If not, extend them so they do.
-Order the paths based on their highest point in the first column, and label them $P_1,\ldots,P_k$ from top to bottom.
-We will perform rectangular flips to separate the starts of the paths.
+Order the paths based on their highest point in column 1, and label them $P_1,\ldots,P_k$ from top to bottom.
+We will perform rectangular flips to separate where these paths leave column 1.